Summary

 A government can only be trusted if it is watched with suspicion and can correct itself when asked.

-Doesn't the media offer any hope at all?
+Do the media offer no hope at all?
 After all, they have the task of forcing transparency with their 'reporting'.
-Without transparency, there is no control – and so trust is impossible.
-Unfortunately, the media also appear to be spun into The System, for example through extra funds in busy times (see corona), lucrative government campaigns (see corona) and privileges/scoops/scoops/exclusive access (see corona).
-Their task has degenerated into policy support, or propaganda.
-Would a transparency institute help, or would it, like a judge or an ombudsman, once again allow the interests of the state to prevail when it really comes down to it?
+Without transparency there is no control - and therefore trust is impossible.
+Unfortunately, the media also appear to have been incorporated into The System, for example through extra funds during busy times (see corona), lucrative government campaigns (see corona) and privileges/firsts/scoops/exclusive access (see corona).
+Their task has become policy support, or propaganda.
+Would a transparency institute help or would it, like a judge or an ombudsman, let the state interest prevail again when it really matters?

-I'm afraid it's going to be digging a bit deeper than 'evaluating'.
+I'm afraid it will require digging a bit deeper than 'evaluating'.

 Do I understand correctly that this article was published in Trouw?
 It's that they completely failed during the corona crises, otherwise I would even consider a subscription.
 But I'm afraid it's too late for them too: the mainstream media is completely "MacDonaldst".
 Everywhere you get the same unhealthy bite-sized chunks without crack or taste.
 It is absolutely not allowed to deviate from the head office for the preparation of this fast food, otherwise you will be out immediately.
 Fun for the masses perhaps, also nice and safe.
 You know what you're getting and you don't have to think about it at all.
 Nowadays, for healthy food with depth, you have to go elsewhere, such as here, for example.